bobdetemple/ehr.js/README.md

 node and mongo EHR

-mostly a project to learn node and mongo
+a project to learn node and mongo